anastasiamela/Caffeine_Overflow/README.md

 ### caffeine_overflow
+This is the info of the project <3

    ## System's assumptions:
       --> A user has to be logged in, in order to post/update/patch/delete and he has to provide a valid token